 they're sorry, sorry, sorry, sorry.
 So sorry.
 Got that one way wrong.

-So Ross will be sitting in a chair on stage by himself
+So Russ will be sitting in a chair on stage by himself

 with having the best time of his life.